-After college, I spent a year studying chaos theory at the University of Maryland, and then I returned to Caltech to get a Ph.D. in theoretical physics.
-While at Tech, I was an instructor in the physics core curriculum, and received the Lifetime Achievement Award for Excellence in Teaching.
+After college, I spent a year on fellowship studying chaos theory with Jim Yorke at the University of Maryland, and then I returned to Caltech to get a Ph.D. in theoretical physics with Sterl Phinney in association with Kip Thorne’s group.
+While at Caltech, I was a popular instructor in the core physics curriculum, receiving a Lifetime Achievement Award for Excellence in Teaching.

 I became interested in entrepreneurship while in graduate school, so after finishing my degree I spent a year splitting my time between postdoctoral research and starting a company with my long-time friend Sumit Daftuar (also of Harvard and Caltech).
 The company Sumit and I started, Quark Sports, applied our strong quantitative and computer skills to create (of all things) unique weekly fantasy sports games in football, basketball, and baseball.
-In the year following my postdoc, I worked full-time developing the Quark Sports website, as well as creating BracketManager, the leading independent NCAA Basketball Tournament site.
-During this time I also served as an editor for The Feynman Lectures on Physics: The Definitive and Extended Edition, an update to the all-time best-selling physics lectures.
+In the year following my postdoc, I worked full-time developing the Quark Sports website, as well as creating BracketManager, the leading independent NCAA Basketball Tournament site at the time.
+During this time I also served as Caltech’s editor for an updated edition of The Feynman Lectures on Physics at Kip Thorne’s request.

-In December 2007 I moved to Silicon Valley to work on the Insoshi open-source social networking platform with my friend Long Nguyen as part of the Winter 2008 Y Combinator program.
+I next spent the better part of a year writing a web development tutorial book with Aurelius Prochazka called RailsSpace (a reference to MySpace, which tells you how out-of-date it now is).
+In December 2007, I moved to Silicon Valley with my friend (and former college roommate) Long Nguyen for the Winter 2008 Y Combinator program to work on Insoshi, a RailsSpace-inspired open-source social networking platform.
 Insoshi had some notable successes, including becoming one of the most popular forked repositories at GitHub, and nearly raised a significant sum of money in October ’08 before the market tanked.
-Unfortunately, we were ultimately unable to secure funding, so we shut down the business end of Insoshi in early 2009, though happily the Insoshi open-source project lives on.
+Unfortunately, we were ultimately unable to secure funding, so we shut down the business end of Insoshi in early 2009 (though the open-source project lived on for some time after).